 Sunday Worship Services

-Order of Service.
 Our regular Sunday service is progressive in content but comfortably traditional in style.
 We gather to a musical prelude and are welcomed with an introduction and announcements, then Light the Chalice, the symbol of Unitarian Universalism.
-We listen to and respond to readings; sing hymns together; pray and meditate; and listen to anthems by our choir and our minister’s sermon of the week.
-There is an offering and final hymn.
-The service runs about an hour.
+We listen to and respond to readings; sing hymns together; pray and meditate, and listen to anthems by our choir and our minister’s sermon of the week.
+There are an offering and final hymn.
+The service runs for about an hour.

-Sunday School.
-Our church school children are present to begin the Sunday Service, and then retire next door for their Religious Education program, conducted by our Religious Education Director, assisted by members of the congregation.
+Our church school children are present to begin the Sunday Service, and then retire next door for their Religious Education Program, conducted by our Religious Education Director, assisted by members of the congregation.
 This regular program follows the usual school year and is discontinued during the summer.

-Music.
-Music plays an important and integral part in our worship experience.
-Our gifted music director Frank Toppa performs on our new Rodgers organ and our Steinway piano, brings in guest singers and instrumentalists, and conducts our choir.
+Music plays an important and integral part of our worship experience.
+Our gifted music director Frank Toppa performs on our new Rodgers organ and our Steinway piano brings in guest singers and instrumentalists and conducts our choir.
 The choir usually performs during three Sunday Services each month.
 In the summer, talented guest musicians provide our music in place of the regular program.